-Please feel free to browse a sample of our
+Please feel free to browse

 a copy of our

-new Phase IV proposal (.pdf),
+new Phase VII proposal (pdf now online!),

 our project flyer(.pdf), and

-of CBTH publications, theses, and presentations (updated June 2016).
+of CBTH publications, theses, and presentations.

 oil-rich areas of the Mexican and US sectors of the Gulf of Mexico, the Caribbean, and northern South America, as well